 Chat with our team

 If you’ve gotten this far, this is good news.
 Give yourself some credit for making it this far, because you’ve already impressed the team!

-This call is where we understand if you have the passion and fire to make a unique mark on our company and the world.
+This call is where we understand if your goals align with ours, answer your questions around Atlan, and see if we share the same passion to do incredible work.
 It’s also the best way for us to learn more about you as a person — how you like to work, how well you will fit with the team, and what your perfect role will look like — so please just be honest!

 P.S.
 We often will do more than one call to understand you better.
 You may end up talking to our hiring team, the team you’ll be working with, or even our co-founders.

 It’s important to us that our team loves every new hire and every new hire loves our team.
 That’s why, in some cases, we invite candidates who stay in Delhi to spend a day or two with us.
 It’s a great way to meet all of the team members, talk in depth with our co-founders, and learn more about our work.

 We also try to ensure that everyone who comes to our office with us gets a real taste of what it’s like to be at Atlan.
 This includes you solving a challenge, a real-life problem statement being faced by the team, which should help you better understand the types of problems we solve every day.